ShrutiR23/Movie_Recommendation_System/README.md

 - **Personalization**: Recommend movies tailored to individual preferences.
 - **Accuracy**: Analyze genres, keywords, cast, and user history.
 - **Diversity**: Include a wide range of movies across cultures and genres.
-- **Vectorization**: Use TF-IDF and cosine similarity for feature comparison.
+- **Vectorization**: Use CountVectorizer and cosine similarity for feature comparison.
 - **Engagement**: Enable interactivity through a Streamlit web app.
 - **Scalability**: Handle large datasets like TMDB 5000+ movies.